 Discovery and merging

-Deletions discovered by five CNV callers were merged with the set of breakpoints discovered in 180 pilot samples of the 1000 Genomes Project17.
+Deletions discovered by five CNV callers44-48 were merged with the set of breakpoints discovered in 180 pilot samples of the 1000 Genomes Project17.
 The merged set contained 113,649 deletion calls.
 For each call we collected read pairs around its boundaries in samples where the deletion was discovered and assembled them with TIGRA-SV22 into contigs spanning breakpoints.
 The contigs were aligned to the deleted regions with CROSSMATCH and AGE23 to identify deletion breakpoints (see below).
 This way we inferred 36,237 breakpoints, of which 17,947 (50%) breakpoints were exactly the same by the two approaches, 9,537 (26%) breakpoints were different by the two approaches, and 8,753 (24%) were uniquely inferred by either one of the approaches.
 In cases where the two approaches inferred different breakpoints, we chose breakpoints from AGE alignments, as the AGE method was specifically designed to align contigs with structural variations.
 Given the large disagreement between the two approaches we further filtered breakpoints by aligning unmapped reads to sequence junctions of the deletions (see below and Fig. 1).
 Based on PCR validation, we performed an additional filtering of deletions to reduce systematic false positives arising from the use of synonymous split-read (SR) approaches: deletion calling by SR, breakpoint derivation from assembly (which is SR-based), and filtering from read mapping to junction (which is SR-like).
 To summarize, all filtering steps were: i) removing breakpoints not passing criteria for support by mapped reads to their junction (see below); ii) removing deletions classified as VNTR, as their breakpoints are in very repetitive regions; iii) removing breakpoints only found by split-read calling approaches Delly, Pindel, and assembled in the pilot (the reason is that in case of mistake by a discovery methods, assembly/filtering is likely to repeat it, because relaying on SR approach) iv) removing deletions with breakpoints inferred from only CROSSMATCH alignments; v) removing deletions called by only one method with breakpoints inferred from only AGE alignments.
-The first three filters were the most effective in removing false positive calls (Fig. S5).
+The first three filters were the most effective in removing false positive calls (Fig. S10).
 The final set consisted of 8,943 deletion breakpoints with consistent FDR estimates from PCR (6.8%) and IRS (6.4%) tests for deletion presence, and 13.7% for deletion with correct breakpoints from PCR.
-FDR for deletion breakpoints includes mistakes when deletion is not present but also includes cases in which the breakpoint is incorrectly determined (Fig. S5).
+FDR for deletion breakpoints includes mistakes when deletion is not present but also includes cases in which the breakpoint is incorrectly determined (Fig. S1).
+Around 16% of deletions were present in only one initial call sets merged (Fig. S10), stressing that the majority of deletion sites were detected by multiple algorithms.

 Defining breakpoints from CROSSMATCH alignments